-Acknowledgements:
+Acknowledgements

 This study is sponsored by IFAD (International Fund for Agricultural Development).
 We are grateful to Thomas Elhaut and Constanza Nucci for their support and guidance throughout this study and for their insistence on highest standards of analytical rigour.
+We are grateful for valuable comments from an anonymous referee at BWPI.
 The views expressed are personal and not necessarily of the organisations to which we are affiliated or of IFAD.